-Tonight’s lodging is in a Refugio in Huayllajara or in a hostel in Villa Mar (depending on availability).
+Tonight’s lodging is in either Huayllajara hostel or in Laguna Polques hostel (depending on availability).

 Day 3: Laguna Colorado – San Pedro de Atacama

-Today is an early start, so that you can see Laguna Colorado – which is a nesting ground at times for over 30,000 flamencos – and the Geysers of the Morning Sun – incredible natural spouts of steam that sprout from the ground at over 90°C (194°F), at an altitude of 4,900 meters (just over 16,000 feet!).
+Today is an early start, so that you can see Geysers of the Morning Sun – incredible natural spouts of steam that sprout from the ground at over 90°C (194°F), at an altitude of 4,900 meters (just over 16,000 feet!).
 From there, you will go to the Polques hot springs, where you can enjoy the hot water before continuing the trip!
 After this you visit the Dalí Desert, named after Salvador Dalí as it features rocks which are reminiscent of the style he uses in many of his paintings.
 From here you continue to White Lagoon (Laguna Blanca) and Green Lagoon (Laguna Verde), both located at the foot of the impressive Licancabur Volcano.
 Around 10:30am, you will begin heading to the Chilean border by way of the Hito Valley.
 You will arrive in San Pedro around 13:00 (1:00 pm) – your driver will drop you off at your hotel.

 Places you’ll visit on Day 3:

 (Note that the tour generally follows the black lines, the blue route that goes through Ollague is only for when the Hito Cajon border is closed.
 This tour does not include drop-off in Calama.)